-Apple Developer

-Academy - A

-programme within the

-university's tech park

-aimed at helping

-students and startups.

-The NAVI Hub - A hub

-within the university's

-tech park focused on Alrelated startups

-Al for Microsoft Teams

-Al for Google Meet

-ETHICS
+Apple Developer Academy - A programme within the university's tech park aimed at helping students and startups.
+The NAVI Hub - A hub within the university's tech park focused on Alrelated startups Al for Microsoft Teams Al for Google Meet

+This project has been funded with support from the European Commission.
+The author is solely responsible for this publication (communication) and the Commission accepts no responsibility for any use may be made of the information contained therein.
+In compliance of the new CDPR framework, places note that the Partnership will only process your personal data in the sole interest and purpose of the project and without any prejudice to your rights.
-Enhancing Surgical Decisions:

-Balancing Innovation and Ethics in
+Enhancing Surgical Decisions: Balancing Innovation and Ethics in Al-Driven Healthcare

-Al-Driven Healthcare

 Ciaran McCourt, originally from Ireland and now based in the United States, has over 20 years of experience in bringing European startups, primarily in the MedTech and digital health sectors, into the US market.
 His latest role is as CEO of Move Up, a Belgian-based health technology company.
-The company, founded by an orthopaedic surgeon and a team of engineers, specialises in collecting perioperative patient data-information gathered before and after surgery.
+The company, founded by an orthopaedic surgeon and a team of engineers, specialises in collecting perioperative patient data information gathered before and after surgery.
 Move Up aims to provide surgeons with a clearer picture of a patient's health status, offering clinical insights not previously available.
 This data is gathered from a range of sources, including wearable sensors and digital applications, to assess factors like pain levels, physical activity, and overall well-being.
-Additionally, Move Up has incorporated Al-based predictive models to evaluate whether a patient is a suitable candidate for surgery.
+Additionally, Move Up has incorporated AI-based predictive models to evaluate whether a patient is a suitable candidate for surgery.